PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Method

-For each selected viewpoint, indexed by $k$, we render a panoramic image $I_k \in \mathbb{R}^{H \times W \times 3}$ using equirectangular projection (ERP).
-However, even with these well-placed viewpoints, relying on RGB alone is inadequate for 3DVG due to (i) occlusions in cluttered indoor scenes and (ii) the absence of explicit 3D information for spatial reasoning.
-We therefore obtain \emph{geometric and semantic feature maps} from the same panoramic cameras.
+For each selected viewpoint, indexed by $k$, we render a panoramic RGB image $I_k \in \mathbb{R}^{H \times W \times 3}$ using equirectangular projection.
+To better handle occlusions in cluttered indoor scenes and to provide explicit 3D information for spatial reasoning, we additionally extract geometric and semantic feature maps from the same panoramic cameras and inject them into the VLM alongside RGB via lightweight adapters (\cref{fig:adapter}).
+All modalities share a common token grid of $N_f = H_f \times W_f$ patches ($H_f$ and $W_f$ are the patch counts along the image height and width), so that the injected features align patch-wise with the VLM's RGB tokens.